bazelbuild/starlark/spec.md

-bool                         # True or False int                          # a signed integer of arbitrary magnitude float                        # an IEEE 754 double-precision floating-point number string                       # a byte string list                         # a fixed-length sequence of values tuple                        # a fixed-length sequence of values, unmodifiable dict                         # a mapping from values to values
+bool                         # True or False int                          # a signed integer of arbitrary magnitude float                        # an IEEE 754 double-precision floating-point number string                       # a text string, with Unicode encoded as UTF-8 or UTF-16 bytes                        # a byte string list                         # a fixed-length sequence of values tuple                        # a fixed-length sequence of values, unmodifiable dict                         # a mapping from values to values